-Most of the new high-volume underwriters at Price's brokerage, including Samuel Broome, Stephen Higginson, and the merchant partnership Sears and Smith, were not only rebels but also sponsors and outfitters of patriot privateer ships in their own right.
-In short, Ezekiel Price's brokerage office was now operating as a very different kind of risk-assessment business, one bound up with the patriots' cause and the privateering economy.
+including Samuel Broome, Stephen Higginson, and the merchant partnership Sears and Smith, were not only rebels but also sponsors and outfitters of patriot privateer ships in their own right.
+In short, Ezekiel Price's brokerage office was now operating as a very different kind of risk-assessment business, one bound up with the patriots' cause and the privateering economy.54

 Seeing this increase in profits, and the overlap between those benefitting both from looting British merchants and those profiting from the increased prices market-wide, many colonists continued to question the structure of insurance in the slowly forming nation.
 In 1778, an anonymous proposal was sent directly to president of the Continental Congress, Henry Laurens, outlining a never-implemented solution: establish public insurance offices to slow inflation, curb speculation, restrict "Monied Men' from doing as they pleased," and spread wartime risks broadly, over the whole of the population, so that losses would be individually minimal and offset significantly by the shared benefits of cheaper goods and a prioritizing the population over private profit.
+Cheaper goods and a prioritizing the population over private profit.